-I now love and enjoy being a professional jazz man and exploring this playful ‘Shoo-bi-do-bi-doo, Da-di-ditty-di-ditty-da’ flow way of life, jamming with both the 'blues' and the 'swing' of life - upbeats and downbeats.
+I now love and enjoy being a professional jazz musician and exploring this creative emergent flow, jamming with both the 'blues' and the 'swing' of life - upbeats and downbeats.
 I’ve developed a strong a fascination for that which can creatively emerge when different players open up, connect and start jamming together without a score - or a very limited one - but with a tacit structure and intention that leads them and a connection that unites them.

 Music has been a constant underlying generative force and powerful compass for which I am sincerely grateful.
 Music has filled my life with inspiration and has brought me to many places in the world.
 From the most intimate jazz clubs to the largest concert halls.
 From playing in the streets to performing for kings, queens and presidents in their palaces.

 Music has shown me how to balance the score with the core - the precomposed orchestrated with the heartfelt intuitive emergent.
 It has given me fresh perspectives on how to balance the dynamics and rules of orchestration, composition and music-making with the open and fluid art of pure instant improvisation and jamming.

 The journey through music-land has allowed me to spark connecting conversations with many creative people world-wide, utilising the universal language of music, a heartfelt language that, to me, seems to transcends the dualistic dynamics of the written and spoken language.
 I am lucky to have been able to connect and co-create with such a large family of musicians, peers and fellow craftsmen all over the world.